-- ➤ Celsius scale : The scale in which the temperature is represented in 0°C is called celsius scale. - Conductor : The process by which heat is transferred from the hotter end to the colder end of an object is known as conduction. - Convection : Those materials which allow heat to pass through them easily are called the conductors of heat. - > Insulator : Those substances which do not conduct heat well are called insulators. - Land Breeze: After sunset, the air above the sea is warmer which makes the air rise and the cooler air above the land, moves our towards the sea.
-This is called 'Land Breeze'. - Radiation : Radiation is the process by which heat travels without the help of a material medium. - > Sea Breeze : During the day the air in contact with the land becomes hot and rises.
+- Celsius scale : The scale in which the temperature is represented in 0°C is called celsius scale. - Conductor : The process by which heat is transferred from the hotter end to the colder end of an object is known as conduction. - Convection : Those materials which allow heat to pass through them easily are called the conductors of heat. - Land Breeze : After sunset, the air above the sea is warmer which makes the air rise and the cooler air above the land, moves our towards the sea.
+This is called 'Land Breeze'. - Radiation : Radiation is the process by which heat travels without the help of a material medium. - Sea Breeze : During the day the air in contact with the land becomes hot and rises.
 Then the cooler air above the sea rushes in towards the land to occupy its space.
-This set-up is known as sea breeze. - > Temperature : The temperature of a substance is the measure of degree of hotness of a substance. - Thermometer: This instrument which is used to measure the temperature is called thermometer.
+This set-up is known as sea breeze. - Temperature : The temperature of a substance is the measure of degree of hotness of a substance. - Thermometer : This instrument which is used to measure the temperature is called thermometer.